shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You may use your Vindication feature on spells dismissed and/or prevented by your anti-spell fields.

 You may have any number of anti-spell fields active at a time.
-Your anti-spell fields sustain themselves while you’re inside at least 1 of them.
+Your anti-spell fields sustain themselves while you’re inside at least 1 of them, even if you can’t sustain them yourself.

 ## Reality Sharer